 Annual reexaminations will be conducted by mail or online using VHA identified program.
-Notification of the annual reexamination will be sent by first-class mail or email to will inform the family of the information and documentation that must be provided to the VHA, and the deadline for providing it.
+Notification of the annual reexamination will be sent by first-class mail or email to and will inform the family of the information and documentation that must be provided to the PHAVHA, and the deadline for providing it.
 Documents will be accepted by mail or uploaded to the portal, by email, by fax, or in-person.

-The VHA will conduct reexams in person if requested by the family.
+The PHAVHA will conduct reexams in person if requested by the family.

+© Copyright 2022 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Page 11-3Admin.
+Pplan 4/1/22 Revised 01/-23/-24Adminplan 4/1/22

+Formatted: Space Before: 6 pt, Don't keep with next, Tab stops: 0.25", Left + 0.75", Left + 1", Left

+Formatted: Space Before: 0 pt, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

+Formatted: Space Before: 0 pt, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

+Ì Formatted: Font color: Red

+-{ Formatted: Font color: Red

+1 Formatted: Font: (Default) TimesNewRomanPSMT

+,{ Formatted: Strikethrough

+1 Formatted: Font: 9 pt
-If the reexam notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, as well as to any alternate address provided in the family's file.

-If the family is unable to attend a scheduled interview, the family must contact the VHA in advance of the interview to reschedule the appointment.
-If a family does not attend the scheduled interview, the VHA will send a second notification with a new interview date and appointment time.

-If a family fails to attend two scheduled interviews without VHA approval, or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file as identified in HUD Form 92006.

-An advocate, interpreter, or other assistant may assist the family in the interview process.
-The family and the VHA may execute a certification attesting to the role and the assistance provided by any such third party.
+If the reexam notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, as well as to of any alternate address provided in the family's file.
+If the family is unable to attend a scheduled interview, the family must contact the VHA • · Formatted: Indent: Left: 0.5" in advance of the interview to reschedule the appointment.
+If a family does not attend the scheduled interview, the VHA will send a second notification with a new interview date . and appointment time. •· Formatted: Indent: Left: 0.5" If a family fails to attend two scheduled interviews without VHA approval, or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file as identified in HUD Form 92006.
+4 Formatted: Indent: Left: 0.5" An advocate, interpreter, or other assistant may assist the family in the interview process The family and the VHA may execute a certification attesting to the role and the s.
+Formatted: Space Before: 0 pt, Don't adjust space betwee Latin and Asian text, Don't adjust space between Asian text and numbers

+© Copyright 2022 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Page 11-4Admin.
+Pplan 4/1/22 Revised 01/-23/-24Adminplan 4/1/22